WBCE/WBCE_CMS/README.md

     /**
      * WebsiteBaker Community Edition (WBCE)
-     * More Baking.
-Less Struggling.
+     * Way Better Content Editing.
      * Visit http://wbce.org to learn more and to join the community.
      *
      * @copyright Ryan Djurovich (2004-2009)